jerinmt/thefootballmanager/README.md

 Removed the playtime reset in halftime.
 Fixed the extratime issue

+3 January2025
+Removed manage buttons on clicking proceed
+Removed build notification during manage
+Added the flashing notes
+Changed the rebound mechanics instead of the delay Centered the replay button
+Checked everything

 TODO
-goal during half time not showing
-Flashing notes
-fix teamname
-remove manage buttons on clicking proceed remove build during manage iam selected in sub limit add delays
+ball action
+create game class to encapsulate